HomeLatest NewsEnterprise ITData Center infrastructure hardware spending in India to reach $2.7 billion in 2018: Report

 Most organizations today have a cloud-first strategy, and new business applications are most likely to be developed and hosted using public cloud services.
 In addition, the availability of hyperscale data centers such as Amazon Web Services and Microsoft Azure in India, as well as local providers ramping up to provide public cloud services, have become compelling reasons for Indian organizations to move toward infrastructure as a service (IaaS).
 Spending on IaaS in India is set to reach $1 billion in 2018, up 45.5 percent year over year.

-Another notable trend is an increase in the number of migrations of on-premises office suites to software as a service-based offerings, such as G suite and Microsoft Office 365.
+Another notable trend is an increase in the number of migrations of on-premises office suites to software as a service-based offerings, such as Google G suite and Microsoft Office 365.
 Indian businesses are expected to spend close to $275 million on cloud office suites in 2018, a 37 percent increase year over year.

 Advertisement